-This season he conducts Power Her Face for Ireland’s Opera Theatre Company, Eugene Onegin in Cambridge and Menotti’s The Consul for Guildhall Opera.
+This season he conducts Power Her Face for Irish National Opera, Eugene Onegin in Cambridge, Menotti’s The Consul for Guildhall Opera and Le nozze di Figaro for Dartington International Summer School.
 He gives concerts in France, Macedonia, Serbia and Turkey and appears in the UK with the Manchester Camerata, BBC Scottish Symphony Orchestra and the LSO.

 Timothy Redmond studied at the Royal Northern College of Music, Manchester University and the Accademia Musicale Chigiana in Siena.
 He furthered his studies in masterclasses with George Hurst, Ilya Musin, Yan Pascal Tortelier and Pierre Boulez and as an assistant to Elgar Howarth, Valery Gergiev and Sir Colin Davis.